numpde/as/p/network/20171119-Challenge/01/README.md

 The purpose of this challenge is to improve the rank computation routine for graph-topological boundary operators.

 A reference implementation is provided in the subfolder **reference**.
 It reads a file name from standard input and prints the result to standard output.
-The file is expect to contain a binary matrix in the format
+The file is expected to contain a binary matrix in the format

 	137 148 406
 	140 149 450